LAPA Flight 3142

 LAPA Flight 3142 was a scheduled Buenos Aires–Córdoba flight operated by the Argentine airline Líneas Aéreas Privadas Argentinas.
-On 31 August 1999, the Boeing 737-204C operating the flight crashed while attempting to take off from Aeroparque Jorge Newbery International Airport in Buenos Aires, Argentina.
+On 31 August 1999, the Boeing 737-200 operating the flight crashed while attempting to take off from Aeroparque Jorge Newbery International Airport in Buenos Aires.

-The crash resulted in 65 fatalities – 63 occupants of the aircraft and 2 on the ground – as well as injuries, some serious, to at least a further 34 people.
-As of 2025, it remains the second deadliest aviation accident to occur in Argentina, behind Aerolíneas Argentinas Flight 644, 38 years prior.
+The crash resulted in 65 fatalities – 63 occupants of the aircraft (3 crew members and 60 passengers) and 2 people on the ground – as well as injuries, some serious, to at least 34 people.
+As of 2026, it remains the second deadliest aviation accident to occur in Argentina, behind Aerolíneas Argentinas Flight 644, 38 years prior.

 Background

 Aircraft

 The aircraft was Boeing 737-204C, registered as LV-WRZ with serial number 20389 and line number 251.
 It was also powered by two JT8D-9A engines.
 It first flew on 14 April 1970, and was delivered to Britannia Airways on 17 April of that year as G-AXNB.

 Almost 20 years later, on 1 February 1990, the aircraft was sold to the French airline TAT European Airlines, and registered as F-GGPB.

 Finally, the aircraft was delivered to LAPA on 21 December 1996.
 At the time it crashed, it had accumulated 64,564 hours of flight time and 38,680 take-off/landing cycles.
 The aircraft was old.